google/osv-scanner/docs/working_docs/usage.md

 $ osv-scanner --lockfile ':/path/to/my:projects/package-lock.json'
 ```

+### Scanning with code analysis (preview)

+#### Supported languages
+- `go`
+  - Additional dependencies:
+    - `go` compiler needs to be installed and available on PATH
+  -
+Currently only one language is supported with call analysis:

 ### Scanning a Debian based docker image packages (preview)

 This tool will scrape the list of installed packages in a Debian image and query for vulnerabilities on them.